Codecademy/docs/content/javascript/concepts/arrays/terms/reduce/reduce.md

   - "paths/web-development"
 ---

-Combines each element of an array, using a reducer function you specify, and returns a single value.
+The `.reduce()` array method combines each element of an array, using a reducer function you specify, and returns a single value.

 ## Syntax